electron/website/docs/latest/api/web-frame.md

 Process: [Renderer](latest/glossary.md#renderer-process)

-`webFrame` export of the Electron module is an instance of the `WebFrame` class representing the top frame of the current `BrowserWindow`.
+`webFrame` export of the Electron module is an instance of the `WebFrame` class representing the current frame.
 Sub-frames can be retrieved by certain properties and methods (e.g. `webFrame.firstChild`).

 An example of zooming current page to 200%.